Carbon offsetting vs insetting and the role of risk assessments

 Stakeholder engagement: projects should consider local communities and generate co-benefits

-Verra, Gold Standard, and the International Platform for Insetting (IPI) are among the organisations offering frameworks to help structure, verify, and report on insetting projects.
+Verra, Gold Standard, the AIM platform and the International Platform for Insetting (IPI) are among the organisations offering frameworks to help structure, verify, and report on insetting projects.
 Many companies are also developing their own internal protocols to monitor supply chain interventions and carbon savings.

 Final thoughts